flashwing-04/showtime-website-project-archive/content/ws21/bachelor/B6-Spiel-mich-und-ich-sage-Dir-wer-Du-bist/process.md

 The average distances for Openness, Conscientiousness and Agreeableness are pretty low, as they are below 10, showing a **high similarity** between the game and survey result.
 The standard deviation shows how the values are spreading from the average or mean.
 Generally, 20 is an acceptable value for it, thus making Agreeableness an overall **good evaluated factor** by our game. \
 For the two mean values above 10, there are multiple causes.
-First of all, we had **less questions** from the questionnaire and less options to choose from in the game.
+First of all, we had **fewer questions** from the questionnaire and fewer options to choose from in the game.
 We decided to do this to not overload the player with information, text and quests. \
-Another issue is the **non randomised order** of dialogue options in the game.
+Another issue is the **non-randomised order** of dialogue options in the game.
 Putting the same option at the same place is the right thing in a questionnaire, to not confuse anyone.
 In a game, where, in some cases, the choices are tied to progression, this is not recommendable.
 Players that are playing the game as a game, and not as a gamified personality assessment, might tend to pick the fastest option with no regards to what they would actually choose.